Strencher/BdBrowser/README.md

 2. Enable `Developer mode`
 3. Download the repository (`Code > Download ZIP`)
 4. Unzip the file
-5. Drag and drop the unzipped folder in your extensions page
+5. Drag and drop the unzipped folder into your extensions page
    * Alternatively select `Load unpacked` and then select the unzipped folder
 6. Reload Discord